-An impartial hearing officer from the Department of Administration will be selected to conduct the fair hearing regarding disputes.
+An impartial hearing officer will be selected to conduct the fair hearing regarding disputes.

-Section 22, Title: Fair Hearing and Mediation Procedures
+REHABILITATION DIVISION: BVR / BSBVI Participant Services Policy Manual Section 22, Title: Fair Hearing and Mediation Procedures

 At the request of the participant, the Rehabilitation Division may extend the 60-calendar day time limit for a specific time, if determined by the Administrator or designee, to be for good cause.
 The designees for approving extensions are the Deputy Administrators and the Bureau Chief.
 An extension beyond 60 calendar days may be approved if both the participant and the Division agree and it is approved by the Hearing Officer.